There are now 3 possible online modes for units:

 - Clinical and neuropsychological assessment and treatment of common neurodevelopmental disorders requires an understanding of normal cognitive development as well as the aetiology, developmental trajectory and underlying neuropsychological profiles.
 This facilitates the ability to identify comorbid and differential diagnoses and work with children and families in an effective manner.
 Thus, it is essential that Clinical Psychologists and Neuropsychologists stay abreast of the theory and research in this field so they can understand the difficulties faced by their clients, develop competencies in evidence-based assessment practices and implement appropriate therapies and interventions.

-- Students are able to (1) develop an understanding of normal cognitive development, contemporary theories and key concepts underlying paediatric neuropsychology; (2) develop an understanding of the aetiology, developmental trajectory and neuropsychological profiles of common neurodevelopment conditions; (3) gain an understanding of how to diagnosis, assess and treat children and adolescents with a range of neurodevelopmental conditions; (4) have gained basic skills in, and the ability to, critically evaluate assessment and intervention methods for children and families with these disorders; and (5) develop skills in communicating knowledge about issues relating to these disorders to varied audiences, (e.g. parents, teachers, and practitioners in related professions).
+- Students are able to (1) develop an understanding of normal cognitive development, empirically supported theories and key concepts underlying paediatric neuropsychological disorders and interventions; (2) develop an understanding of the aetiology, developmental trajectory and neuropsychological profiles of common neurodevelopment conditions ; (3) gain an understanding of how to diagnose, assess and treat children and adolescents with a range of neurodevelopmental conditions in an evidence-based and culturally responsive manner; (4) have gained basic skills in, and the ability to, critically evaluate assessment and intervention methods for children and families with these disorders, taking into consideration cultural issues; and (5) develop skills in communicating empirically supported knowledge about issues relating to these disorders to varied audiences, (e.g. parents, teachers, and practitioners in related professions).

 - Indicative assessments in this unit are as follows: (1) in-class/workshop presentation and (2) examination.
 Further information is available in the unit outline.